 DC Microgrids in Buildings

-This report explores current trends in DC-based distribution technology, including standards development activities, and evaluates 43 recent DC microgrids to determine gaps and identify the most critical steps to enable adoption of DC power systems.
+This research study reviewed current trends in DC-based distribution technology, including standards development activities, and evaluated forty-three recent DC microgrids (including commercial, institutional, industrial, and nanogrid residential projects).